The Santa Cruz Forest School

 • Waterproof rain pants, rain jacket, boots

-• During cold weather: hat, mittens, long-underwear (no cotton), fleece or down jacket, wool or thick socks.
+• During cold weather: hat, mittens, long-underwear (no cotton), fleece or down jacket, wool socks.